 Canada’s first designed and built aeroplane, the Twin Plane was “hopped” at Dean’s Farm, Victoria on September 12, 1910.
 Ten days later a short flight ended with a collision with a large tree.
 Fortunately W.W.
 Gibson was not seriously hurt, and went on to build a much more realistic machine that flew several times in 1911 in Calgary.
 A further crash ended Gibson’s pioneering efforts.
 This replica was built in 1996 thanks to a Heritage Trust Fund grant.

 Two Vancouver area boat-builders, Henry and Jimmie Hoffar, were so enchanted with the magic of flight, that in 1917 they built and flew a bi-plane of their own design.
 In so doing they created the first successful aircraft that was designed, built and flown entirely in British Columbia, created the first aircraft in Canada with a single float, and built the first floatplane in Western Canada.
-Currently under construction, the Museum's full-scale, externally-correct replica honours these achievements, and the contribution the Hoffar brothers made to the advancement of air transportation in the province.
+The Museum's full-scale, externally-correct replica honours these achievements, and the contribution the Hoffar brothers made to the advancement of air transportation in the province.